Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Experiment

 \subsubsection{Baseline}

 We have selected the baseline models based on the following three categories.

 \textbf{Recommender models}: We compare our model with competitive transaction-based algorithms, both static and dynamic.
-The \textit{static} methods include BPR \cite{rendle2012bpr}, WMF \cite{hu2008collaborative}, LightGCN \cite{he2020lightgcn} which is a static graph learning methods, and SGL \cite{wu2021self} which leverages a self-supervised learning approach.
-For \textit{dynamic} methods, we consider state-of-the-art dynamic graph learning models including DyRep \cite{trivedi2019DyRep}, Jodie \cite{kumar2018learning}, and TGAT \cite{xu2020inductive}.
+The \textit{static} methods include Pop, BPR \cite{rendle2012bpr}, WMF \cite{hu2008collaborative}, LightGCN \cite{he2020lightgcn} which is a static graph learning method, and SGL \cite{wu2021self} which leverages a self-supervised learning approach.
+For \textit{dynamic} methods, we consider state-of-the-art dynamic graph learning models including DyRep \cite{trivedi2019DyRep}, Jodie \cite{kumar2018learning}, TGAT \cite{xu2020inductive}, and TGN \cite{rossi2020temporal}.
 While most dynamic methods have not been utilized for recommendation tasks, we adapt their original architectures to recommendation task by incorporating negative sampling during training and applying BPR loss.

 \textbf{Price-based models}: We include risk-return approaches that focus solely on prices rather than transactions.
-Return and Sharpe model refer to non-personalized models recommending stocks that had the best return and Sharpe ratio over the 30 days before the start of testing period, respectively.
-Even the most sophisticated stock price forecasting models (e.g., \cite{yoo2021accurate}) show accuracy around 55\%, these simple models can serve as good proxies of such models.
+Return and Sharpe model refer to non-personalized models recommending stocks that had the best return and Sharpe ratio over the 30 days before the start of the testing period, respectively.
+Even the most sophisticated stock price forecasting models (e.g., \cite{yoo2021accurate}) show an accuracy around 55\%, these simple models can serve as good proxies of such models.

 \textbf{Stock recommendation models}: We consider the two most advanced stock recommendation models, which are the two-step method \cite{swezey2018large} and MVECF \cite{chung2023mean}.
 Both can be regarded as \textit{static} methods.